Course information

 Length

-3 years full-time; 4 years full-time with the third year spent on industrial placement; 6 - 8 years part-time
+3 years full-time; 4 years full-time with a placement year; 6-8 years part-time

 Department